OpenDocCN/python-code-anls/docs/marker/data----examples----nougat----thinkpython.md

 The strings in the print statements are enclosed in double quotes.
 Single quotes and double quotes do the same thing; most people use single quotes except in cases like this where a single quote (which is also an apostrophe) appears in the string.

-If you type a function definition in interactive mode, the interpreter prints ellipses (...) to let you know that the definition isn't complete:* ```
+If you type a function definition in interactive mode, the interpreter prints ellipses (...) to let you know that the definition isn't complete:* ```py

 ## Chapter 3 Functions